IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

 * * *

-Using IBM Event Processing no-code editors to configure the solution
+Using IBM Event Processing no-code editor to configure the solution
 ====================================================================